LTI, UNDP, FUEL & TISSER ARTISANS TRUST to trained 2018 women artisans by 2020

 Market Linkages and Workshops

 Women artisans selling their own products in the Mumbai Exhibitions, lots of people love their art.
 Kids and their parents participated in Warli workshop conducted by our women artisans.
 Learning the basics of Warli art.

 Certificate of Excellence

 On the ground in about 170 countries and territories, UNDP works to eradicate poverty while protecting the planet.
-We help countries develop strong policies, skills, partnerships and institutions so they can sustain their progress.
+We help countries develop strong policies, skills, partnerships, and institutions so they can sustain their progress.

 UNDP has worked in India since 1951 in almost all areas of human development, from democratic governance to poverty eradication, to sustainable energy and environmental management.
-UNDP’s programmes are aligned with national priorities and are reviewed and adjusted annually.
+UNDP’s programs are aligned with national priorities and are reviewed and adjusted annually.

 About Larsen and Toubro Infotech